 - Discard and Draw: The Reds and Blues lost Doc to parts unknown after mishandling the teleportation grenades in the Season 11 climax, but add Dr. Emily Gray to their group in the middle of this season, who is also a medical officer with purple color coding, albeit much more competent and a little less sane.

-- Disgusting Public Toilet: Grif finds one stuffed with a dead body.
+- Disgusting Public Toilet: Grif finds a dead body at a gas station's bathroom.

 - Don't Explain the Joke: Palomo doesn't get Tucker's sarcasm.Felix: It doesn't look good, guys.
 They really beefed up their security.